As an Amazon Associate we earn from qualifying purchases.

 There is far more heat capacity and better heat conduction in a large mass of boiling water than in steam (reminder: air is an awful conductor of heat).
 This means asparagus cooks faster in boiling water.

-Either way you go, we do recommend blanching or immediately running under cold water after boiling or steaming to prevent overcooking and locking in that bright green color.
+Either way you go, I do recommend blanching or immediately running under cold water after boiling or steaming to prevent overcooking and locking in that bright green color.

 Do You Need to Peel Asparagus Before Cooking?